-What’s astounding about her is that she really has a heart for public health and she really pursued her passion despite people saying it was an unwise move.
+What’s astounding about her is that she really has a heart for public health and she pursued her passion despite people saying it was an unwise move.
 She participated in the Doctors to the Barrio (DTTB) Program.
 Her assignment was in Gamay, Samar.
-Her trip from Manila included an hour flight to Catarman, Samar and another hour and a half trip from Catarman to Gamay ON A MOTORCYCLE on roads that are sometimes non-existent in some areas.
+Her trip from Manila included an hour flight to Catarman, Samar and another three hour trip from Catarman to Gamay ON A MOTORCYCLE on roads that are sometimes non-existent in some areas.
 After her two-year assignment, she stayed on to be the municipal health officer, despite her being away from family and from church (thank God for podcasts!) for long periods of time.
 But she is committed to see the attitude towards public health change.
 Our best conversations would revolve around plans for disaster relief and how to best use the very limited resources available to save as many lives as possible in her area.
 She is an unsung hero and it is my privilege to be called her friend.

 The second one is Ria Mae Borromeo.
 I first met Iya when she was a sophomore computer science student at UPLB.
 She was my student in basic programming and I am ashamed to say that I embarrassed her on the first day of school.
 She came in a bit late and I said (in front of the class… how insensitive!), “Ms. Borromeo, you are late.
 Nakakahiya, ka-tukayo pa naman kita (It’s a shame since we have the same name).”
 She avoided me as much as possible the rest of the semester and just did her best in her assignments and projects.
 She eventually got a very good grade, but I guess the faux pas I made stuck with her.